 In this lesson, we've created the HTML structure for our image generator application using Spring Boot.
 We've set up a tab navigation system, designed a form for generating images, and created a view for displaying the image history.
 We've also linked our CSS and JavaScript files using absolute paths, which is the recommended way to reference static resources in a Spring Boot application.

 Right now, our application doesn't look very appealing because we haven't added any styling yet.
-Additionally, the buttons don't do anything because we haven't implemented the JavaScript functions.
+Additionally, the buttons do not perform any actions because we haven't implemented the JavaScript functions.
 In the next lesson, we'll add CSS to style our application and make it visually appealing.
 After that, we'll implement the JavaScript functions to handle user interactions and communicate with our backend API.

 The HTML structure we've created serves as the foundation for our application.
 It defines the elements with which users will interact and provides the structure that our CSS and JavaScript will build upon.
 By understanding this structure, you'll be better prepared to implement the styling and functionality in the upcoming lessons.

 In the practice exercises that follow, you'll have the opportunity to modify this HTML structure and experiment with different elements to better understand how they work together.
-You'll also get to see how the HTML structure interacts with CSS and JavaScript to create a complete web application.
+You'll also see how the HTML structure interacts with and to create a complete web application.